addyosmani/backbone-fundamentals/README.md

  From a maintenance perspective, there's nothing logically different in this version of our view, except for how we approach templating.

-Using the RequireJS text plugin (the dependency marked `text`), we can actally store all of the contents for the template we looked at earlier in an external file (todos.html).
+Using the RequireJS text plugin (the dependency marked `text`), we can actually store all of the contents for the template we looked at earlier in an external file (todos.html).

 **templates/todos.html**